 The Load: He ends up becoming this after his leg gets injured.
 He's pretty much helpless, meaning Katniss has to risk her life twice as often to get food and supplies.
 Even after he heals enough to move around, he's a liability when Katniss fights and even when she hunts—he walks so clumsily that he scares off any prey within earshot.

 He gets an undeserved bad rep for being this in Catching Fire as well.
-He displays these traits the first day of the Quarter Quell - at the Cornucopia (because he can't swim) and when they're fleeing from the poisonous gas (because he's weak after getting severely electrocuted mere hours before).
+He displays these traits the first day of the Quarter Quell - at the Cornucopia (because he can't swim - and even then, he drowns another tribute in self-defence) and when they're fleeing from the poisonous gas (because he's weak after getting severely electrocuted mere hours before).
 However the rest of the time he's either fighting monkey mutts with Katniss and Finnick, carrying Beetee around the arena, creating a map of the clock, doing all he can to ensure that Katniss survives at the cost of his own life, killing Brutus who is one of their toughest competitors, or generally contributing as much as anyone else in the party.
 He was also the one who made sure himself, Katniss and Haymitch were prepared for the Quell by forcing the other two to train with him, both physically and survival skills-wise, and meticulously studying their competition to find out what the other victors' strength and weaknesses were.

 Love at First Sight/Love at First Note: Peeta first took note of Katniss when they were five, when his father pointed her out.
 Peeta's father originally wanted to marry Katniss's mother, but she fell in love with a miner, because when he sang, even the birds would listen.
 On the first day of school, the teacher asked if anyone knew a folk song, and Katniss's hand shot right up.
 When she sang, even the birds stopped to listen — and at that moment, Peeta was a goner.
 He's been in love with Katniss ever since.